Lane Thomas Player Props: Nationals vs. Diamondbacks

 Lane Thomas At The Plate

-- In 13.8% of his games this year, he has hit a long ball, and 3.2% of his trips to the dish.
+- He has homered in 15.3% of his games this season, and 3.6% of his trips to the dish.

-- Thomas has driven in a run in 19 games this year (32.8%), including six games with more than one RBI (10.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Thomas has driven in a run in 20 games this year (33.9%), including six games with more than one RBI (10.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 29 games this season (50.0%), including multiple runs in five games.
+- He has scored in 50.8% of his games this year, with two or more runs scored in 10.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.